Today officially kicks off Pride Week in Orlando!

-And it’s a good bet that many of those paintings were by one or more members of a group of 26 African-American artists — men and women who specialized in diamond painting — known as the Highwaymen.
+It’s a good bet that many of those paintings were by one or more members of a group of 26 African-American artists — men and women who specialized in diamond painting — known as the Highwaymen.
 These Fort Pierce-based folk artists started painting and selling in the 1950s, trained by famed Florida painter A.E.
 Backus.
 They traveled the East Coast of Florida, selling their paintings door-to-door, mostly to small businesses and office dwellers.
 You can click here to see the article related to painting.
 For the best painting related tips you can view more here.

 A few of the original Highwaymen are still painting, traveling, wheeling and dealing, and make several appearances and sales events every few weeks in Central Florida.
 Best Camping and Backpacking Hammock by Premier Outdoor Gear https://premieroutdoorgear.com/backpacking-camping-hammock/ for durable and lightweight double camping hammocks with carabiners and tree straps.